HSwMS Gotland (1933): Construction and career

 Gotland was ordered on 7 June 1930 from Götaverken, which subcontracted the ship's hull and propulsion machinery to Lindholmens.
 The ship was laid down at the latter company's shipyard in Gothenburg later that year, launched on 14 September 1933 and commissioned on 5 December 1934.
 She then became the flagship of the Coastal Fleet's Scouting Squadron.
 Gotland began serving as a cadet training ship during the cold-weather months beginning in 1935, although she continued to serve with the Coastal Fleet for the rest of the year.
 The ship made her first foreign voyage from 8 December 1935 to 15 March 1936, visiting Germany, Spain, Portugal, Britain and the Netherlands.
 Subsequent trips, sometimes running as long as November to April, visited ports in French West Africa, South America, the Caribbean, and Norway.
 The cruiser's last foreign tour before the beginning of World War II in September 1939 was a short one in June-July of that year during which the ship made port visits in France, Britain and Norway.

 Gotland continued to serve with the Coastal Fleet conducting neutrality patrols during the war while also continuing to train cadets.
 When the Germans invaded Norway and Denmark (Operation Weserübung) on 9 April 1940, the ship was being overhauled in the Naval Shipyard in Stockholm.
-In May 1941 one of Gotlands Ospreys sighted the and the heavy cruiser during a gunnery training exercise when they broke out of the Kattegat between Denmark and Norway.
-The sighting was reported to Royal Swedish Navy headquarters.
-The report was leaked to the British naval attaché in Stockholm, who forwarded it to the British Admiralty, triggering the Battle of the Denmark Strait and the pursuit of the battleship.
+In May 1941, Swedish Air Force reconnaissance aircraft sighted the German battleship Bismarck and the heavy cruiser Prinz Eugen as they passed through the Kattegat; the cruiser Gotland, engaged in a gunnery exercise, subsequently confirmed the sighting and tracked the German ships for several hours.
+Both sightings were reported to Royal Swedish Navy headquarters.
+The naval report was later leaked to the British naval attaché in Stockholm, who forwarded it to the British Admiralty, triggering the Battle of the Denmark Strait and the pursuit of the battleship.
 From late 1943 to April 1944, Gotland was converted into an anti-aircraft cruiser.